tdhock/tdhock.github.io/_posts/2023-11-30-glmnet-interpretation.md

 ## Data simulation

-For the purposes of simulation, we use the simulated data below:
+For the purposes of demonstrating the feature selection algorithms, we use the simulated data below:

 ```r